w3c/AB-public/Vision/README.md

 * Is trustworthy, by ensuring security and privacy for users.
 * Does not favor centralization.
 * Implements a unified, extensible, Web architecture, which continues to address evolving use cases for the general public.
-*	Provide an open forum, where diverse voices from around the world and industries come together, incubate and build consensus for global standards for Web technologies, including organizations of all sizes (from single-person companies to multi-nationals) and considering public feedback.
 * Encourage incubation in new areas and industries with open platforms for discussion, collaboration and innovation, making it more structured and improving consensus-building among key stake holders.
 * Strive for the broadest participation, along axes including worldwide participation, diversity and inclusion, facilitating balance, equity and cooperation among the participants from different industries, user groups and organizational sizes, and thus establishing W3C as representative of the whole community.
 * Increase involvement of under-represented key stakeholders such as end users, content creators, developers etc.